grafana/k6-docs/docs/sources/next/javascript-api/jslib/aws/S3Client/90 S3Part.md

 ---
 title: 'S3Part'
 head_title: 'S3Part'
+slug: 's3part'
 description: 'S3Part is returned by the S3Client.uploadPart method when uploading a part to a multipart upload.'
-excerpt: 'S3Part is returned by the S3Client.uploadPart method when uploading a part to a multipart upload.'
 ---

 # S3Part

-S3Part is returned by the [`uploadPart(bucketName, objectKey, uploadId, partNumber, data)`](/javascript-api/jslib/aws/s3client/s3client-uploadpart/) method when uploading a part to a multipart upload.
+S3Part is returned by the [`uploadPart(bucketName, objectKey, uploadId, partNumber, data)`](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/jslib/aws/s3client/s3client-uploadpart/) method when uploading a part to a multipart upload.
 The S3Part object describes an Amazon S3 Part.

 | Name                  | Type   | Description             |
 | :-------------------- | :----- | :---------------------- |